VUEngine/vuengine.github.io/documentation/tutorial/introduction.md

 In this step-by-step tutorial we will be creating a simple Nintendo Virtual Boy game with [VUEngine Studio](https://www.vuengine.dev/).

-The game we will implement is Pong, which should cover all the basic needs for a game, from stages, states and game logic to sprites and collisions.
+The game we will implement is Pong, which should cover all the basic needs for a game, from stages, states and game logic to sprites and collisions and, eventually, multiplayer capabilities.

 > **P.S.**: The finished code that we will produce in the course of this tutorial can be found [here](https://github.com/VUEngine/Pong/tree/ves-v0.6.0).